In our policy, we:

-PTV uses or discloses to other organisations Personal Information or Health Information for the purpose which it was collected or for another (secondary purpose) related (directly relates for health information) to the primary purpose or if permitted by the IPPs or HPPs or another law.
+PTV uses or discloses to other organisations Personal Information or Health Information for the purpose which it was collectedor for another (secondary purpose) related (or directly related for health information) to the primary purpose or if permitted by the IPPs or HPPs or another law.
 For example, PTV may not have to comply with IPPs when exercising responsibilities directly related to law enforcement or where the Australian Security and Intelligence Organisation (ASIO), the Australian Secret Intelligence Service (ASIS) or Centrelink have requested the disclosure of your Personal Information or Health Information.

 PTV may transfer your Personal Information or Health Information to another individual or organisation in limited circumstances, including that the recipient is subject to a law which upholds similar principles to the IPPs or HPPs, or if the transfer is consented to.

-PTV may also provide your Personal Information or Health Information to public transport operators and public transport authorities (for example, Transport for Victoria, Transport Safety Victoria, a government department or agency including the Department of Economic Development, Jobs, Transport and Resources) where you raise an issue, query or complain with PTV, and responding to that issue, query or complain requires information or response directly to you from that party.
+PTV may also provide your Personal Information or Health Information to public transport operators and public transport authorities (for example, Transport for Victoria, Transport Safety Victoria, a government department or agency including the portfolio agencies/departments) where you raise an issue, query or complaint with PTV, and responding to that issue, query or complaint requires information or response directly to you from that party.

 If you make an offer of a gift, benefit or hospitality to a PTV officer or employee because of their role with PTV and that offer is, or may be perceived to be by the recipient, the person making the offer or by the wider community, of more than inconsequential value or worth more than $50, this offer must be declared and recorded on the relevant PTV gift, benefit and hospitality declaration form and register (Gifts Register).
 The Gifts Register is pubished on this website to promote transparency in PTV and public sector decision making and to comply with the minimum accountabilities for the management of gifts, benefits and hospitality.